Skip to main content

 This page describes how to apply for grants to support R user groups, conferences featuring R, and R Special Projects.

 The R Consortium RUGS Program has grown from being a relatively modest R user group support program to being the primary vehicle for the R Consortium to award Social Infrastructure Grants.
-Social Infrastructure includes meetings, events, conferences and any other activity intended to strengthen social, organizational, and identity structures of the R Community.
+Social Infrastructure includes meetings, events, conferences, and other activities to strengthen the R Community.

 These grants do not include support for software development or technical projects.
-Grants to support the R ecosystem’s technical infrastructure are awarded and administered through the ISC Grant Program which issues a call of proposals two times each year.
+Grants to support the R ecosystem’s technical infrastructure are awarded and administered through the ISC Grant Program, which issues a call for proposals two times each year.

 📌 Find your local R User Group here